DO NOT MISS OUT! AMAZING THINGS ARE COMING!

 Paying rent mirrors real life.

-Students take more pride in keeping their area clean and organized because they’ve invested in it.
+Students learn that their actions have consequences, responsibilities don't disappear when they don't feel like showing up, and shared spaces require care.
+Students take more pride in keeping their area clean and organized because they've invested in it.

-2. Natural Consequences Feel Fair (Not Personal)
+2. Natural Consequences Feel Fair — Not Personal

 One of the biggest benefits of charging rent is that consequences feel neutral, not emotional.